microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ```
 * Link to learn DISTINCTCOUNT DAX function: https://learn.microsoft.com/en-us/dax/distinctcount-function-dax?wt.mc_id=DP-MVP-5004989

-9. The second request is, if I rephrase it, what is the most first move played in the black winning game and in the white winning game?
-In order to answer this, the following DAX measures are written and those are used in New Card visualization.
-[The most winning first move by white] DAX measure is written with comments inside the formula, and it explains what the meaning of each variable is.
-All other measures that are used in this page are written in a very similar way with [The most winning first move by white] DAX measure.
-Do not be confused that the black players’ first move is always move_number = 2.
-The answer to the second request is,
+9. The second request can be rephrased as follows: "What is the first move most commonly played in games won by black and games won by white?"
+To address this question, the following DAX measures have been developed and are employed in the New Card visualization.
+The "The most winning first move by white" DAX measure includes comments within the formula to clarify the significance of each variable.
+In addition, the comments within the DAX measure also serve to elucidate the thought process I underwent while creating the measure.
+All other measures that are used in this Power BI page are written in a very similar way with [The most winning first move by white] DAX measure.

+    Please do not be misled by the fact that black players' first move is consistently recorded as move_number = 2.
+In response to the second request, the findings are as follows:

-- The move e4 is the most played winning first move of white players
+- The move e4 stands out as the most frequently played winning first move by white players.
-- The move e5 is the most played winning first move of black players
+- The move e5 emerges as the most commonly played winning first move by black players.
-- White players win 6371 games when the first move is e4
+- White players secure victory in 6371 games when their first move is e4.
-- Black players win 3101 games when the first move is e5
+- Black players achieve victory in 3101 games when their first move is e5.

 ![analysis02](/5-Power%20BI/assets/analysis02.jpg)